cmwetherell/cmwetherell.github.io/docs/_posts/2022-03-11-FIDE-Grand-Prix-Giri-Taken-Out.md

 ### Giri upset by Andreikin

 In what might be one of the most surprising individual game results of the FIDE Grand Prix so far, Andreikin beat Giri in a Rapid game, a result that we should only see about 10% of the time for someone with an 83 point Elo deficit.
-They drew the other game, so Andreikin advances to face Rapport, and Giri is sidelined with 10 Grand Prix points.
+They drew the other game, so Andreikin advances to face Rapport and Giri is sidelined with a solid, but surely disappointing, seven Grand Prix points.

 **Belgrage Finals Odds**